Over 42,000 CRA Accounts Breached: What to Know

-According to the initial GoDaddy email, the breach only impacted GoDaddy’s hosting accounts.
-Upon further investigation in May 2020, compromised remote access credentials in GoDaddy’s hosting environment may affect at least 28,000 customers.
-The GoDaddy CISO and VP of Engineering, Demetrius Comes reveals that this breach was a result of suspicious activity on GoDaddy servers.
+According to the initial GoDaddy email, the remote access breach only impacted GoDaddy's hosting accounts.
+Upon further investigation in May 2020, compromised remote access credentials in GoDaddy's hosting environment may affect at least 28,000 customers.
+The GoDaddy CISO and VP of Engineering, Demetrius Comes, revealed that this incident was a result of suspicious activity on GoDaddy servers.
 Unauthorized individual(s) obtained access through the SSH service.
-On Linux systems, this is the predominant protocol administrators used to manage and perform administrative and maintenance related tasks.
+On Linux systems, this is the predominant protocol administrators use to manage and perform administrative and maintenance-related tasks.

 The GoDaddy breach underlines just how important SSH security is.